Why Raised Garden Beds?

 - Tip: Ensure your garden bed is in a location that gets at least 6-8 hours of direct sunlight each day.

-The soil you use in your raised garden bed is crucial for plant health.
-Using poor-quality or unsuitable soil can result in nutrient deficiencies and poor plant growth.
+The premium potting mix you use in your raised garden bed is crucial for plant health.
+Using poor-quality mix, or garden soil that compacts in a container, can result in nutrient deficiencies and poor plant growth.

 Watering is key to maintaining a healthy garden, but both overwatering and underwatering can harm your plants.
 Raised beds drain better than traditional gardens, which means they can dry out faster.